-In connection with Mr. Graziosi's promotion to CEO in 2018, the Compensation Committee determined to grant him a front-loaded performance award with a target value of \$12 million, which is intended to replace his equity awards for 2018, 2019 and 2020.
+In connection with Mr. Graziosi's promotion to CEO in 2018, the Compensation Committee determined to grant him a front-loaded performance award with a target value of \$12 million, which was intended to, and did, replace his equity awards for 2018, 2019 and 2020.
 This front-loaded award was calibrated to deliver aggregate value approximately equal to three years of market-competitive annual equity grants, which is annualized to be \$4 million per year.
-Between 0% and 200% of the performance units are eligible to vest, with 50% of the award based on our Adjusted free cash flow per share and 50% of the award based on rTSR as compared to an industry peer group.
-In each case, performance is measured for the period beginning on January 1, 2018 and ending on December 31, 2020.
-The performance units that become eligible to vest will vest in equal installments on each of January 1, 2021, 2022 and 2023, subject to Mr. Graziosi's continued employment through the applicable vesting date.
+Between 0% and 200% of the performance units were eligible to vest, with half of the award based on our total Adjusted free cash flow per share and half of the award based on rTSR as compared to an industry peer group.
+In each case, performance was measured for the period beginning on January 1, 2018 and ending on December 31, 2020.
+See "-Long-Term Equity Incentive Awards-Results of the 2018-2020 Performance Units" above for a discussion of the performance certification for Mr. Graziosi's award.

+The performance units that were earned vest in equal installments on each of January 1, 2021, 2022 and 2023, subject to Mr. Graziosi's continued employment through the applicable vesting date.
 The vesting of these performance units will accelerate in connection with a qualifying termination of employment.
-The Compensation Committee does not intend to make any additional equity awards to Mr. Graziosi until 2021.
+The Compensation Committee began making annual equity awards to Mr. Graziosi in 2021.

-The Compensation Committee selected the Adjusted free cash flow metric to ensure we have available resources to maintain and grow our business by effectively deploying cash for repayment of debt, funding stockholder distributions and other strategic opportunities, including investing in our business.
-The Compensation Committee determined to use a per share metric for Adjusted free cash flow to ensure that we are effectively executing our stock repurchase strategy to deliver returns to stockholders. rTSR was selected because it aligns Mr. Graziosi's compensation with the results for our stockholders and is the same metric used for the performance units awarded to the other members of our senior leadership team.
+The Compensation Committee selected the total Adjusted free cash flow metric to ensure we have available resources to maintain and grow our business by effectively deploying cash for repayment of debt, funding stockholder distributions and other strategic opportunities, including investing in our business.
+The Compensation Committee determined to use a per share metric for total Adjusted free cash flow to ensure that we are effectively executing our stock repurchase strategy to deliver returns to stockholders. rTSR was selected because it aligns Mr. Graziosi's compensation with the results for our stockholders and is the same metric used for the performance units awarded to the other members of our leadership team.